BlossomLabs/tao-voting-aragon-app/app/public/meta/details.md

-The Disputable voting app is used to create and participate in votes.
+The Tao voting app is used to create and participate in votes.
 Votes can be linked to an action, such as issuing a new token or transferring funds, or be purely informative.

 ## Features